alantech/iasql/rfcs/007 - Alternative Ways to Create Mappers.md

 Suppose this scenario:
 > We have a new Pure-SQL module.
 It has access to do `INSERT`s and `SELECT`s on behalf of the user.
 So it can create a CodeBuild project that calls a curl, with the AWS credentials coming from the `aws_credentials` table, right?
 So I think security can't be guaranteed in neither of the above ways, given our tables keep the current permissioning system.

+One way to fix the above issue, is to create a new Postgres role for each user (like `{username}_module`) which will be used by the Pure-SQL modules to execute SQL commands.
+It won't have access to the `aws_credentials` table.

+But the above idea can be also bypassed:
+> Use `aws_sdk` module to create a new set of AWS AccessKeyId and SecretAccessKey.
+Then create a CodeBuild project to send them to the malicious endpoint :D.

 ## Expected Semver Impact

 A minor update.
 Just adding some Postgres functions, the ability to install a Pure-SQL module from remote link, and the engine having the ability to work with Pure-SQL modules.